-Come and join us for this one and a half day course, where you’ll learn from professional charcoal maker John Liversidge, how to make charcoal and biochar at Coed Talylan a 70 acre woodland in the Brecon Beacons, Wales.
+Come and join us for this one day course and learn how to make and apply biochar at Coed Talylan a 70 acre woodland in the Brecon Beacons, Wales.

 We will take you through the whole process of traditional charcoal making using a ring kiln as well as looking at other methods specifically used to produce biochar.

 We are particularly interested in the role of mychorrhizhal fungi in building soil carbon and how biochar can play a role in augmenting soil proliferation of glomeromycota.

 Lunch is provided, a BBQ (of course!), with food grown on the land or sourced locally.